devtut/generate/docs/python/call-python-from-c.md

 ---
-metaTitle: "Call Python from C#"
+metaTitle: "Python - Call Python from C#"
 description: "Python script to be called by C# application, C# code calling Python script"
 ---